-Call us on to start planning your holiday to Andaz Tokyo or take a look at our itineraries to Tokyo
+To start planning your holiday to Andaz Tokyo

 The Andaz Tokyo brings together contemporary design in a large but intimate setting.
 Located in the Toranoman neighbourhood, this luxurious hotel offers some of the best views of this iconic Japanese skyline.